chunk.apply.Rdchunk.apply processes input in chunks and applies FUN

 ...

-then the first line is
+resIf CH.INITITAL is NULL then the first line is

-res <- CH.MERGE(NULL, FUN(chunk1))
+res <- CH.MERGE(NULL, FUN(chunk1)).

-is only used if parallel
+The parameter CH.SEQUENTIAL is only used if parallel

 processing is requested.
 It allows the system to process chunks out of

 order for performace reasons.
-If it is TRUE
+If it is TRUE then the order of

 the chunks is respected, but merging can only proceed if the result of

 the next chunk is avaiable.
-With CH.SEQUENTIAL=FALSE
+With CH.SEQUENTIAL=FALSE the workers

 will continue processing further chunks as they become avaiable, not